News about Discovery+ launching in Canada, "What Happened, Brittany Murphy", "Shetland", and more.

 In the U.S., The Conjuring: The Devil Made Me Do It is part of Warner Bros.'
 "Same Day Premieres" distribution model for late 2020 and 2021 releases which began with Wonder Woman 1984, and continued with films like Godzilla vs. Kong, in which WB theatrical films have a day-and-date release on co-owned streaming service HBO Max, and are then made available for streaming for no extra charge to subscribers on that service for 31 days after release.

-International services that are otherwise closely related to HBO Max, including Crave in Canada, and even other HBO-branded services serving different parts of the world, have not been given any similar early access to these films either.
+International services that are otherwise closely related to HBO Max, including Crave in Canada, and even other HBO-branded services serving different parts of the world, were not been given any similar early access to these films either.
 We have discussed this situation further elsewhere, like in our post about Wonder Woman 1984.
 (Some other HBO Max original movies, like Zack Snyder's Justice League and Let Them All Talk, are available on Crave, because Warner Bros. chose not to release these movies in theatres at all, at least in North America.)